thinkpyxl/magento2-Pyxl_SmartyStreets/README.md

 There are two features you can manage.

-Under **Settings** you can enable/disable the address validation feature and provide your Auth Token and ID.
+Under **Validation** you can enable/disable the address validation feature and provide your Auth Token and ID.

 Under **Autocomplete** you can enable/disable the autocomplete feature and include your website key.